eggmantv/rails7vite/README.md

 we already create a demo with the *WelcomeController* and its view, you can follow it to see how it works. (which will also show you how to use CSS and images)

 > All your javascript entry files should be placed under **vite/src/packs** directory.

+- Database

+This project is shipped with MongoDB by default, you can change it to other SQL databases if you want.

+- Puma

+Puma config file is *config/puma.rb*, you can search 5100(default port) through the project to change the default port.

+- Vite port

+The default vite port for local development is *3036*, you can search it through the whole project if you want a modify.

 - master key